arts/culture is about people’s stories

-Our aim is to continually work to improve the livability and quality of the city centre.
+Our aim is to continually work to improve the liveability and quality of the city centre.

 The Way We Work

 The CCRG will engage with city centre residents, by all means available, including all our social media channels below and Newsletters to ensure

-that their voice is heard on city centre matters related to the public realm.
+that their voice is heard on city centre matters.

-Public transport, cycling and pedestrians, must have priority over private transport in all transport related projects in, and around, the city centre.
+Pedestrians, cyclists and Public transport, must have priority over private transport in all transport related projects in, and around, the city centre

 PARKS, COMMUNITY & LIFESTYLE

-Great public spaces are the identifier of cities – these are the places we all enjoy, remember, photograph, play and relax in irrespective of which city we find them.
+Great public spaces are the identifier of cities – these are the places we all enjoy, remember, photograph, meet others, relax and play in, irrespective of which city we find them

-Public Spaces, in all their forms, are precious assets that improve everyone’s lifestyle and must be maintained/enhanced & increased at all cost.
-The central city does not have enough open space, so if any existing public space needs to be modified, for whatever reason, the CCRG position is that the outcome must be a better public space option for residents, with the primary principle being a ‘like for like’ transaction.
+Public Spaces, in all their forms, are precious assets that improve everyone’s lifestyle and must be maintained, enhanced, and increased.
+The city centre does not have enough open space, so if any existing public space needs to be modified, for whatever reason, the outcome must be a better public space option for residents.

 ENVIRONMENTAL MANAGEMENT and REGULATION

-Residents in the world’s most liveable city are entitled to a clean and healthy environment.
+Residents are entitled to a healthy City Centre environment

-Along with great public spaces, the CCRG strongly supports the concept that Auckland as a great place to live will have a major influence on future economic success.
+Along with great public spaces the CCRG, strongly supports the concept that Auckland as a great place to live will have a major influence on future economic success and cultural enrichment.

 GOVERNANCE and SUPPORT

-The CCRG will work with the Auckland Council family, including the Waitemata Local Board, and the Auckland City Centre Advisory Board, to ensure that the voice of city centre residents is an accepted part of decision-making within the city centre, in particular as regards expenditure of the city centre targeted rate.
+CCRG will work with the Auckland Council family and the Auckland City Centre Advisory Board to ensure that the voice of all groups of city centre residents is at the centre of any decision making within the city centre, in particular as regards expenditure of the city centre targeted rate.